resteasy/resteasy-spring-boot/README.md

 # RESTEasy Spring Boot Starter

-This Spring Boot starter can be used by any regular Spring Boot application that wants to have REST endpoints and prefers RESTEasy as the JAX-RS implementation.

-Also, this RESTEasy Spring Boot starter integrates with Spring as expected, which means every JAX-RS REST resource that is also a Spring bean will be automatically auto-scanned, integrated, and available.
+The RESTEasy Spring Boot starters can be used by any regular Spring Boot application that wants to have REST endpoints and prefers RESTEasy as the JAX-RS implementation.
+They integrate with Spring as expected, which means every JAX-RS REST resource that is also a Spring bean will be automatically auto-scanned, integrated, and available.
+There are two flavors of starters available that provide integration with the following types of application servers:
+- Servlet based (e.g. Tomcat)
+- Reactor Netty

 ## Features
 * Enables RESTEasy for Spring Boot applications